 Comprehensive Examination

 This test of basic competency, offered in the fall semester of each academic year, is designed to assess the student’s knowledge of individual artists and works of art across various mediums, periods, and geographical regions in the history of art.
 Students must take this examination in their third semester of study in order to continue in the program.
 An extension will be permitted for part-time students.
 Students who do not pass this exam will be allowed to retake the exam at the beginning of the succeeding spring semester.
 Failure to pass will result in re-evaluation of status.
+In lieu of the Comprehensive Examination, students may complete both ARH 520 Media Aesthetics and ARH 521 Global Contemporary Art with a grade of A- or above in their first year of graduate course work.

 Foreign Language

-A reading knowledge of French or German must be acquired before graduation.
-Students planning to advance to doctoral work will be encouraged to master both of these languages.
+A reading knowledge of a secondary language is required before graduation.
+Students may consult the Graduate Program Director about the possibility to waive this requirement.

 Teaching Requirement

-All Master’s students are expected to undertake a teaching practicum under the supervision of a professor.
+All MA students are expected to undertake a teaching practicum under the supervision of a professor.
 They will be assigned as a teaching assistant for an undergraduate course, usually during the second year in the program.
-Students will be expected to assist the professor with tasks such as attendance, grading and maintenance of BlackBoard.
-Competency will be judged on the basis of a guest lecture and/or leading class discussion session that will be observed and evaluated by the faculty supervisor.
+Students will be expected to assist the professor with tasks such as attendance, grading and maintenance of online materials Competency will be judged on the basis of a guest lecture and/or leading class discussion session that will be observed and evaluated by the faculty supervisor.

 Thesis

-By the beginning of the third semester, the student, together with an advisor chosen by the student, will jointly agree on a thesis topic, based upon a paper they have written for a seminar in their first year.
+By the end of the second semester, the student, together with an advisor chosen by the student, will jointly agree on a thesis topic, based upon a paper they have written for a seminar in their first year—preferably either ARH 520 Media Aessthetics of ARH 521 Global Contemporary Art.
 The student will submit to the Graduate Program Director a prospectus outlining the nature and aims of the thesis, signed by the faculty advisor.
 Over the course of the third and fourth semesters, with recommendations provided by the advisor, this paper will be reworked into a significant interpretive text relevant to art history, criticism, and/or theory.
 At the beginning of the final semester, the Graduate Program Director will appoint a second reader.
 The thesis is to be completed and approved by the end of the fourth semester.

 Requirements for the Ph.D.
 Degree in Art History and Criticism